 The official village meeting place

 Rodmell Stage Company needs actors and helpers for its yearly pantomime: experience and talent optional!

 The RHS holds shows in Spring and Summer, and other events.
 Members are entitled to discounts at some local garden shops, including Paradise Park.

 Weekly yoga classes in the Village Hall, for all levels including beginners

 Rodmell Cricket Club plays on Sunday afternoons on the cricket field, once again with 11 home fixtures in 2020

 Botanical Painting Classes in the Village Hall by Vicky Mappin, an established botanical painter and Rodmell resident

 The Rodmell Book Group usually meets on the last Monday of the month in the Abergavenny Arms, at 8pm.
 Anyone who wants to come along is welcome.

 A growing number of villagers now use bulk buying syndicates to save money on their heating oil.
 We list a couple of them.

-The Parochial Church Council (PCC) of St Peter, Rodmell, meets 4 times each year.
-The Rector is the Rev. Geoff Daw, and the Associate Vicar is the Rev. Marcus Brown.
+The Parochial Church Council (PCC) of St Peter, Rodmell, meets four times each year.

 A monthly group for people to come and share their ideas, projects, knowledge, etc, over a cup of tea.